Skip to content

 6. Important pattern to recognize:

-Look at the first column of all the matrices - it’s always !
+Look at the second column of all the matrices - it’s always !

-• This is the X-axis, which always points along the pipe
+• This is the tool Y-axis, which always points along the pipe X-axis

-• This column never changes because the torch always moves along the pipe axis
+• This column never changes because the pipe axis remains fixed in world coordinates

 The key insight: